 Saving your broadcasts

-For Twitch to save your videos you must click this link to enable the “Archive Broadcasts” feature in your account.
-Once enabled Twitch will save all your past broadcasts for two weeks after the live stream.
+For Twitch to save your videos you must click this link to enable the “Store past broadcasts” feature in your account.
+Once enabled Twitch will save all your past broadcasts for two weeks after the live stream date.

 During that time you can “Highlight” or “Export them” — Highlight lets you select all or a portion of a video to save forever on Twitch, and Export sends the video to your linked YouTube account.
 (You can also export Highlights after you create them!)